Ninja-Squad/globe42/README.md

     java -jar backend/build/libs/globe42.jar --globe42.secretKey=<some secret key>

-To start the application with the demo profile, add this command-line option:

-    --spring.profiles.active=demo

 And the full app runs on http://localhost:9000

 By default, the default GCS credentials are used when launching the app this way.
 That means